Angular constraints on planar frameworks: Introduction

 \subsection{Previous work on angles}

-The idea of placing angular constraints on frameworks has been primarily discussed in two bodies of literature.
+Mathematically, the problem has been primarily discussed in two bodies of literature.
 In the rigidity theory literature, especially the work of Walter Whiteley, angle constraints are considered in the context of direction and length constraints.
 More recently, various engineering groups have studied this problem as part of multi-agent formation control.

 First, we summarize the rigidity theory results.
-In \cite{servatius1999constraining}, Servatius and Whiteley explored the combination of direction constraints and length constraints, called \emph{direction-length frameworks}.
-In that paper, they prove some initial results on angles, including the necessary sparsity bound $|A| \leq 2|V(E)| - 4$, as well as the fact that this sparsity condition is not sufficient to guarantee independence.
+In \cite{servatius1999constraining}, Servatius and Whiteley proved the necessary sparsity bound $|A| \leq 2|V(E)| - 4$, as well as the fact that this sparsity condition is not sufficient to guarantee independence.
 Polygon constraints are cited as one demonstration of the failure of sufficiency, but they add that even if polygons are accounted for, the sparsity bound is not sufficient.
 In a subsequent paper \cite{eren2003sensor}, Whiteley and co-authors stated further results on angle arrangements.
 They introduced the \emph{first-order angle matrix} as an analogue to the traditional rigidity matrix.
 They conjectured that there is no polynomial-time algorithm to check independence of angle arrangements.
 They also described Henneberg-type moves to extend angle arrangements: the 0-extension adds one new vertex $v$ to a graph as well as two angle constraints both centered at vertex $v$.
 The 1-extension adds a vertex $v$, deletes one angle constraint, and adds three new angle constraints.
 The theorems are stated there unproven, with reference made to an unpublished article entitled ``Constraining plane geometric configurations in CAD: Angle''.
-They conclude that these two types of extensions were insufficient to construct all angle-rigid arrangements, since they do not produce vertices of degree 5.
+They conclude that these two types of extensions were insufficient to construct all angle-rigid arrangements, since they do not produce vertices of degree five.

 In the 2006 doctoral thesis of Zhou \cite{zhou2006combinatorial}, the author considers the problem of angle constraints.
 A rigorous proof of the validity of 0-extensions (which the author calls ``gradual construction'') is presented, as are some necessary combinatorial conditions for rigidity.
 Other studies of angles have been made but usually with some fundamental twist, e.\,g.\ considering circle arrangements with constrained angles of intersection as in \cite{saliola2004constraining}.